 If a student receives an award, they will receive a letter detailing the process to access the funding.
 The award funds will be transferred to an account in the student's department and the student can then access the funds following departmental requirements.
 Students should work with the business manager in the department to follow all requirements for submitting receipts for reimbursement of expenses.

 All graduate students who accept conference funding support from the Graduate Student Assembly and the Provost's Office commit to presenting a poster, paper, powerpoint, or other appropriate format of their work at the annual Innovation with Impact Research Exhibition during Graduate Student Appreciation Week.
-This year, the exhibition is scheduled for Thursday, April 9, 2015.
-In 2016, the exhibition is scheduled for April 7, 2016.
+In 2016 the exhibition is scheduled for Thursday, April 7, 2016.